kghosh-me/GBN_Stakeholders/pages/PBN__StakeholderSubgroup_30.md

 ## NOA

+### Overview

+The behaviors of marketing/advertising agencies in green cities are driven by their needs, opportunities, and capabilities.
+Their need for revenue generation and reputation drives their behavior to secure contracts from green city initiatives or businesses operating within green buildings.
+Their reflective need for environmental consciousness motivates them to align their operations with sustainability principles and demonstrate their commitment to sustainability.
+The opportunity to promote green infrastructure, energy-efficient buildings, and renewable energy allows them to showcase their expertise and differentiate themselves in the market.
+Their capabilities in knowledge and expertise, creativity and innovation, technical skills, collaboration, communication, and stakeholder engagement enable them to develop and execute effective marketing strategies that promote green buildings and sustainable practices.
+They also have the ability to collaborate with stakeholders, such as architects and developers, to ensure the effective communication and promotion of green building projects.
+Overall, their behaviors are driven by their needs for revenue and reputation, reflective needs for environmental consciousness, opportunities to promote sustainability, and capabilities in knowledge, creativity, collaboration, and communication.

 ### Needs

-nIn the context of green cities or green building neighborhoods, marketing/advertising agencies may have the following needs or motivations:
+In the context of green cities or green building neighborhoods, marketing/advertising agencies may have the following needs or motivations:

 Automatic Needs:
 1. Revenue Generation: Like any other business, marketing/advertising agencies have the automatic need to generate revenue and maintain profitability.
 This can be achieved by securing contracts from green city initiatives or businesses operating within green buildings.